Cost Optimization Guide

 Need Opus for complex reasoning?
 Use --model:

-/specweave:do --model opus "Design distributed consensus algorithm"
+/sw:do "Design distributed consensus algorithm"

-# Force Haiku for simple task
+# Force Haiku for simple mechanical task

-/specweave:do --model haiku "Generate test data"
+/sw:do --model haiku "Generate test data"

 Per-Agent Override